msaswata15/Digital-Detox/README.md

 - For website blocking, always run as Administrator.
 - To unblock a site, use "End Detox" or remove it from `config.json` and restart the app.
 - For browser insight/limits, a browser extension is required (not included).
+- For app blocking, make sure you enter the exact process name (e.g., `chrome.exe`, `Spotify.exe`).
+You can find the process name in Task Manager under the "Details" tab.
+The app block feature only kills processes that match the names in your `blocked_apps` list exactly (case-sensitive on some systems).

 ## Screenshots
 ![screenshot](screenshot.png)